How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins area …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the main menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your main menu …

-This takes you to the plugin’s Visualizer Library screen …
+This takes you to the plugin’s Visualizer Library settings screen …

-A page will load in your screen displaying all of the built-in kinds of graphs available.
+A page will load on your screen displaying all of the different kinds of graphs available.

-- Your second row includes the series type (e.g. boolean, date, etc.)
+- The second row contains the series type (e.g. string, datetime, etc.)

-If you are not sure how to format your CSV file, just use the sample CSV file supplied with the plugin.
+If you are not sure how to format your CSV file, just download the sample spreadsheet supplied with the plugin.

 Upload CSV File From Computer

-The plugin imports your data and displays it using the graph/chart type selected …
+The plugin will import the data and display it using the graph/chart type you have selected …

 Upload CSV File From The Web

-After importing the data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …
+After importing your data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and then click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin displays various customization options and settings …
+Depending on the chart or graph type you have selected, the plugin will display a range of customization options and settings …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.